ColColonCleaner/DNDTools/README.md

 + **Injection.**
   + Place a mini on the top of this panel to inject it, flip the panel over and place an injected mini on it to remove injection.
   + Removing injection does not remove saved settings for that mini.
-  + The asset bundle from [Conditions & Ruler for D&D 5e](https://steamcommunity.com/sharedfiles/filedetails/?id=2051577172) can be injected.
+  + The asset bundle from [Conditions & Ruler for D&D 5e](https://steamcommunity.com/sharedfiles/filedetails/?id=2051577172) can also be injected.
 Access to the status effects is available by clicking the left side of UI Bars.
 Note, this asset bundle can take a second or two to process when it's injected, so it can make loading save games feel laggy for a few seconds.
 I'll work on improving this if possible.
 + **Options.**
   + Click the center of a mini's UI to show/hide the settings panel.
   + Menu options shown in red are enabled, white are disabled.